To download a free copy of TimingProfiler, fill out and sign the Evaluation License Agreement form (PDF) and email or fax it to us.

 All commercial licenses also include 180 days of free support and updates.
 Major new releases are published twice a year, which means you’ll receive at least one update for free.

-The pricing depends on your target processor, compiler, and the number of installations.
-A department license is as affordable as 2.5 single-user licenses.
+The pricing depends on your target processor, compiler, and the number of installations (node-locked) or concurrent users (floating).
+The ValueAnalyzer add-on is available at a surcharge.
 Academic users get a 50% discount.